Nutria

-The nutria (/ˈnjuːtriə/) or coypu (/ˈkɔɪpuː/) (Myocastor coypus) is a herbivorous, semiaquatic rodent from South America.
+The nutria (/ˈnjuːtriə/) or coypu (/ˈkɔɪpuː/) (Myocastor coypus) is an herbivorous, semiaquatic rodent native to South America.

 Classified for a long time as the only member of the family Myocastoridae, Myocastor has since been included within Echimyidae, the family of the spiny rats.

-The nutria lives in burrows alongside stretches of water and feeds on river plant stems.
+The nutria lives in burrows alongside stretches of water and feeds mainly on aquatic and riparian vegetation.
+In its native range it forms part of South American wetland food webs and can contribute to the dispersal of aquatic plants and spores.

-Originally native to subtropical and temperate South America, it was introduced to North America, Europe and Asia, primarily by fur farmers.
-Although it is still hunted and trapped for its fur in some regions, its destructive burrowing and feeding habits often bring it into conflict with humans, and it is considered an invasive species in the United States.
-Nutrias also transmit various diseases to humans and animals, mainly through water contamination.
+Native to subtropical and temperate South America, it was introduced to North America, Europe and Asia, primarily by fur farmers.
+Although it is still hunted and trapped for its fur in some regions, introduced populations can damage wetland vegetation and infrastructure through feeding and burrowing, and the species is considered invasive in several countries.
+Some populations can carry some zoonotic pathogens, including pathogenic Leptospira, although their epidemiological significance is scarce and region-specific.

 Etymology

 The genus name Myocastor derives from the two Ancient Greek words μῦς 'rat, mouse', and κάστωρ 'beaver'.
 Therefore, the name Myocastor literally means 'mouse-beaver'.

 Two names are commonly used in English for Myocastor coypus.
 The name nutria (from the Spanish word nutria 'otter') is generally used in North America, Asia, and throughout countries of the former Soviet Union; however, in most Spanish-speaking countries, the word nutria refers primarily to the otter.
 To avoid this ambiguity, the name coypu or coipo (derived from Mapudungun) is used in South America, Britain and other parts of Europe.
 In France, the nutria is known as a ragondin.
 In Dutch, it is known as beverrat 'beaver-rat'.
 In German, it is known as Nutria, Biberratte 'beaver-rat', or Sumpfbiber 'swamp-beaver'.
-In Italy, instead, the popular name is, as in North America and Asia, nutria, but it is also called castorino 'little beaver', by which its fur is known in Italy.
+In Italy, the popular name is, as in North America and Asia, nutria, but it is also called castorino 'little beaver', by which its fur is known in Italy.
 In Swedish, the animal is known as sumpbäver 'marsh/swamp-beaver'.
 In Brazil, the animal is known as ratão-do-banhado 'big swamp-rat', nútria, or caxingui (the last from Tupi).